Automations Reference

 Filters

-• Filtering based on the subscriber's tags
+• A subscriber's tags

-• Filtering based on the subscriber's metadata
+• A subscriber's metadata

-• Filtering based on a subscriber's type
+• A subscriber's type

-• Filtering based on a subscriber's paid subscription price
+• A subscriber's paid subscription price

-• Filtering based on the subscriber's email address
+• A subscriber's email address

 Timing